Jamiu-Sosanya/NutriAI/README.md

-# NutriAI
+# 🥗 NutriAI

-NutriAI is a WhatsApp-inspired chatbot interface that analyzes food images to provide nutritional information.
-Users can upload food photos or describe meals in chat, and the AI returns detailed calorie and nutrition estimates.
+NutriAI is a WhatsApp-inspired AI chatbot interface that analyzes food images and descriptions to provide nutritional insights.
+Whether you snap a photo of your meal or describe it in text, NutriAI returns calorie and nutrient estimates—right in a sleek, real-time chat interface.

-# Key Features
+## 🚀 Key Features
-WhatsApp-like UI - Familiar dark mode chat interface with message bubbles, timestamps, and typing indicators Image Analysis - Upload food photos for instant nutritional analysis Text Queries - Describe meals in text for nutritional information Real-time Feedback - Animated typing indicator during AI processing Responsive Design - Mobile-friendly interface that works across devices
+-✅ WhatsApp-like UI – Familiar dark-mode chat interface with bubbles, timestamps, and typing indicators

+-📷 Image Analysis – Upload food photos for instant nutritional breakdown

+-📝 Text Queries – Describe meals in chat and get calorie estimates

+-⚡ Real-time Feedback – Typing animation while AI processes requests

+-📱 Responsive Design – Works smoothly across mobile and desktop devices

-# Technology Stack
+## 🧰 Technology Stack
-Frontend: HTML5, CSS3, JavaScript
+-Frontend: HTML5, CSS3, JavaScript

-Styling: Tailwind CSS with custom WhatsApp-inspired design
+-Styling: Tailwind CSS with custom WhatsApp-style theme

-Icons: Font Awesome
+-Icons: Font Awesome

-Backend Integration: Webhook API for nutrition analysis
+-Backend: AI-powered nutrition analysis via webhook API

-# How It Works
+## 🧠 How It Works
-Users upload food images or describe meals in chat
+-📤 Upload a food image or describe your meal in chat

-The system sends data to a nutrition analysis webhook AI processes the input and returns detailed nutritional information Results display in the chat interface with clear formatting
+-🔁 The input is sent to a nutrition analysis webhook

-Perfect for health-conscious users, diet trackers, or anyone wanting to quickly estimate meal nutrition!
+-🧠 AI processes the data and returns nutrition facts

+-💬 Results appear directly in the chat interface

+## 💡 Ideal For:
+-Health-conscious individuals

+-Diet and calorie trackers

+-Fitness enthusiasts

+-Anyone curious about their meal's nutritional value